Metabyte2710/RGB/Ducky-Keyboards.md

 # Setting Effects

-Setting an effect uses 5 packets.
+Setting an effect uses 3 packets - an Initialize, a Color Data, and a Terminate.

 | Byte Index | Description     |
 | ---------- | --------------- |